Overview

 Participation in the Edu4Chip Summer School is free for students.
 Due to limited capacity, however, we require all interested students to pre-register.
 This process helps us create a diverse group of students from different institutions and backgrounds.
 The summer school is open to students from Edu4Chip partner universities (DTU, TUM, KTH, TAU, and IMT), as well as other EU universities.

 For students of the Edu4Chip partner universities (DTU, TUM, KTH, TAU, IMT), pre-registration and selection will be handled by your home university.
-Please contact the contact-person of your university (see below) to express your interest and pre-register.
+Students of the partner universities will soon be informed by their home university about how to pre-register.

 Student financial support